Yoast/developer/changelogs/wpseo-woocommerce.md

 Release date: 2022-11-08

+#### Enhancements

-Adds a `material` property to product pages’ schema.
+* Adds a `material` property to product pages’ schema.

 #### Bugfixes

-Fixes a bug where the Product description assessment would also appear under the Readability analysis tab when the Cornerstone content toggle would be switched on.
+* Fixes a bug where the Product description assessment would also appear under the Readability analysis tab when the Cornerstone content toggle would be switched on.

 #### Other